Israeli–Lebanese conflict: Israeli incursions into Lebanon

 Since the civil war, Israel has routinely breached Lebanese airspace, waters, and borders, which is illegal since it violates Lebanon's territory and United Nations Security Council Resolution 425 and 1701.

 The most frequent breaches are overflights by Israeli war planes and drones; such violations have occurred since the inception of the Israeli–Lebanese conflict, and have happened continuously and almost daily since the 2006 Lebanon war, being the source of much conflict between Lebanon and Israel.
 Reporting estimates over 22,000 Israeli incursions into Lebanese airspace have occurred since 2007.
 Israeli warplanes sometimes stage mock attacks on Lebanese cities, and emit sonic booms that frighten civilians.

 In 2007 the Lebanese government complained that Israeli planes had flown into Lebanese airspace 290 times within four months, and that Israeli troops had crossed the border 52 times.

 In 2006 French Defense Minister Michele Alliot-Marie stated: "I remind that the violations of the airspace are extremely dangerous, they are dangerous first because they may be felt as hostile by forces of the coalition that could be brought to retaliate in cases of self defense and it would be a very serious incident."
 US officials on visit in Israel also demanded that Israel stop the overflights since they undermined the standing of Lebanese Prime Minister Fouad Siniora.

 On 19 August 2010, the Lebanese military reported that 12 aircraft belonging to the IDF entered into Lebanese territory, which they claim is a violation of Resolution 1701.
 In the three incidents, the IDF planes made circle maneuvers, fired no shots and left Lebanese airspace soon after.

 The UN has continuously protested the repeated Israeli overflights.
 Lebanese officials fear the escalation in overflights heighten tensions and could lead to war.

 Israel rejects such criticism, and claim the overflights are necessary.
 In spite of this, a leaked US cable shows that Israel offered to stop such violations.

 On land, the Blue Line is often crossed, as well as incursions into the Shebaa Farms (which Israel considers Israeli territory as part of Golan Heights, which it captured from Syria in 1967, but which Lebanon claims is Lebanese territory).
 The 2010 Israel–Lebanon border clash was also performed on the basis of claims of such violations.

 At sea, Israeli gunboats have shot into Lebanese territorial waters, and there have been Lebanese claims that Israel is breaching the law of the sea and might lay claim on Lebanese natural resources through the Tamar gas field.

-Hezbollah uses such violations as justification for the legitimacy of their continued armed resistance against Israel.
+Hezbollah has cited such violations as justification for the legitimacy of its continued armed resistance against Israel.